karamabbasi05/Osint-Sync/README.md

 5. Select the extension folder

-6. The extension is now installed!
+6. The extension is now installed
 ```

 #### For Firefox: